datapolitical/cfn.github.com/_posts/2012-08-26-Dr-Jekyll-and.md

 ---
 layout: post
 title: 'Dr Jekyll and'
-description: 'or: How I Learned to Stop Worrying and Love the Blog'
+description: 'or How I Learned to Stop Worrying and Love the Blog'
 ---
 This post has been a long time coming.
 It’s easy to resist the urge to create and just be content curating the work of others.
 [Scoble](http://www.scobleizer.com) (among many others) has discussed at length about the benefits of curation over creation.
 That being said, he also has a blog.